Friday, April 5, 2019

 4. True parents of decision-making child.

-5. A true father’s (or close male’s) instruction of adolescent male child (assuming the anatomy of procreation has been taught}
+father’s (or close male’s) instruction of adolescent male child (assuming the

 a. [the following three sentences would not be spoken if children who may not have been taught procreation are present; they appear in the take-home handout] The second purpose of the penis: insemination; purpose of testicles, engorgement, penetration, and ejaculation.
 Unlike in most animals, the sequence of the latter three does not spontaneously occur in the presence of the vagina of a fertile female, but requires stimulation at each step.
 This will require either deliberate external stimulation or the boy’s mental stimulation.
 Since intercourse is the most intimate relationship possible between a man and woman, and since the fundamental impulse of a person is to give love as intimately as is possible and effective toward the greatest possible scope imaginable, and since contribution to the creation of an heir has that greatest effect, the physical intimacy of intercourse is always stimulated by and accompanied by the impulse to give true love and is always an expression of it, even if it is intellectually known that procreation is at that moment impossible.
 For the act of intercourse to have greatest effect, an heir would need to be raised by a father and a mother; therefore, intercourse should be with a woman who shares a commitment for eternal unity.
 Any intercourse outside of such a relationship is bound to result in emotional dissatisfaction: frustration, emptiness, and loneliness – quite possibly leading to a strong desire for further acts of intercourse, which in turn would lead only to further dissatisfaction.